jundalisay/spblist/content/en/research/einstein/relativity/section-20.md

 {{< c v="red" >}} The brakes created a gravitational field which was directed forwards and is variable with respect to time.{{< /c >}} Because of this <!-- Under the influence of this --> [fake] gravitational field, the embankment's backward movement slowed down.

-> *Superphysics note: Einstein sources gravity from the the weird idea that non-moving large masses are actually moving and that massless bodies are not moving.
+{{< n n="Einstein sources gravity from the the weird idea that non-moving large masses are actually moving and that massless bodies are not moving.  " >}}